bokeh/bokeh/sphinx/source/docs/user_guide/compat.rst

 HoloViews
 ---------

-Bokeh offers you a lot of versatility when it comes to developmenting complex data visualizations for the web.
+Bokeh offers you a lot of versatility when it comes to developing complex data visualizations for the web.
 Even so, a higher-level API can make day-to-day visualization tasks easier and less verbose.

 `HoloViews`_ is a concise declarative interface that helps you build Bokeh plots.
-It is an separately maintained package that focuses on interaction with Jupyter notebooks and enables quick prototyping of figures for data analysis.
+It is a separately maintained package that focuses on interaction with Jupyter notebooks and enables quick prototyping of figures for data analysis.
 For instance, building an interactive figure with three linked Bokeh plots requires only one line of code